huggingface/transformers/docs/source/en/tasks/video_text_to_text.md

 And voila!

-The chat templates and token streaming for `video-text-to-text` models work in similar fashion as [image-text-to-text](../image_text_to_text.md) models, so if you would like to learn more, please visit the task guide for it.
+To learn more about chat templates and token streaming for video-text-to-text models, refer to the [image-text-to-text](../image_text_to_text) task guide because these models work similarly.